Baird Creek Preservation Foundation

 • Knowledge of QuickBooks, Microsoft Office, Google Documents, Gmail and CRM database software.

-Interested applicants should email a resume, cover letter, and salary requirements to: email@example.com.
+Interested applicants should email a resume, cover letter, and salary requirements to: email@example.com by July 15, 2019.
 Only applicants who submit all application materials will be considered for this position.